mitexleo/fediroma/docs/installation/debian_based_en.md

   * This may take some time, because parts of pleroma get compiled first.
   * After that it will ask you a few questions about your instance and generates a configuration file in `config/generated_config.exs`.

-* Check the configuration and if all looks right, rename it, so Pleroma will load it (`prod.secret.exs` for productive instance, `dev.secret.exs` for development instances):
+* Check the configuration and if all looks right, rename it, so Akkoma will load it (`prod.secret.exs` for productive instance, `dev.secret.exs` for development instances):

 ```shell
 sudo -Hu pleroma mv config/{generated_config.exs,prod.secret.exs}